Lua Swap (LUA) Hits Market Cap of $5.20 Million

-Lua Swap (LUA) traded flat against the US dollar during the 1 day period ending at 13:00 PM Eastern on May 28th.
-One Lua Swap coin can now be bought for approximately $0.0626 or 0.00000158 BTC on cryptocurrency exchanges.
-Lua Swap has a total market cap of $5.20 million and approximately $32,385.00 worth of Lua Swap was traded on exchanges in the last day.
-In the last week, Lua Swap has traded flat against the US dollar.
+Lua Swap (LUA) traded flat against the US dollar during the one day period ending at 8:00 AM ET on May 29th.
+Over the last week, Lua Swap has traded flat against the US dollar.
+Lua Swap has a total market capitalization of $5.20 million and approximately $32,385.00 worth of Lua Swap was traded on exchanges in the last 24 hours.
+One Lua Swap coin can currently be bought for about $0.0626 or 0.00000158 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.